 Why Hire a Board Certified Specialist

 At McAfee & McAfee, PLLC, we focus our practice exclusively on criminal defense and are led by a board certified criminal defense specialist.
 When you have been accused of a crime, your attorney is all that stands between you and the power of the government.
 Your freedom and your very life may be at stake.
 When you choose an attorney to represent you, choose wisely.
-Contact a criminal defense attorney at McAfee & McAfee for a free initial consultation and case evaluation.
+Contact a criminal defense attorney at The McAfee Law Firm, PLLC for a free initial consultation and case evaluation.

 Attorney Marty McAfee holds three separate attorney certifications: